 A road map (or car GPS) will show street names and get you to the start of a walk, but they lack vital features for bushwalkers, who use topographical maps.
 These maps show physical features such as rivers, hills, ridges, mountains and walking tracks.

 Topographical maps can be purchased from bushwalking gear shops.
-New South Wales topographical maps are also available from the online shop at Land and Property Information, a division of the NSW Department of Finance and Services.
+New South Wales topographical maps are also available from the online shop at NSW Land and Registry Services.
 A walker may also supplement a topographical map with a sketch map which shows items of particular interest to bushwalkers, such as walking tracks, negotiable routes, camp sites and other features that are useful to bushwalkers.
 Note that a negotiable route does not appear as a visible walking track on the ground and should only be attempted by experienced bushwalkers with superior navigational skills.

 There are numerous online resources that will assist you to learn map reading and compass work.
 Ashely Burke, a member of Sydney University Bushwalkers, has developed a web-based navigation course based on NSW maps and conditions.